Coronavirus: Austrians celebrate cafe culture, but remain wary | DW | 18.05.2020

 It's been a long nine weeks for Joji Hattori, owner of Shiki, a Japanese restaurant and brasserie with one Michelin star in Vienna's historic center.
 He's relieved that he managed to keep his business afloat without having to fire any of his 35 staff and encouraged that his brasserie has been booked out since resuming operation on Friday.
 But as to what the future holds?
 He has no idea.

 "The problems for many Asian restaurants began back in February, as patrons associated COVID-19 with China," says Hattori.
-His Japanese eateries were not significantly affected, but "by the beginning of March people were afraid to go out and business dropped by half."
+His establishment was not significantly affected, but "by the beginning of March people were afraid to go out and business dropped by half."

 When Austria's national lockdown began on March 16 — earlier than other European countries with similar case numbers — Hattori initially imagined it would be "for 2-3 weeks."
 Many restaurants began to offer takeout services, but this "would not work for a Michelin star restaurant," and he had no option other than to close completely.
 Thanks to the government's Kurzarbeit scheme (reduced working hours), staff continued to receive 85% of their salaries.